Principles of Mathematics

 Description

-Principles of Mathematics from Master Books is a comprehensive, two-year, junior high math course that covers the basics of arithmetic and pre-algebra with a Christian worldview.
-This course will thoroughly prepare your student for algebra.
+Principles of Mathematics from Master Books is a comprehensive, two-year junior high math course that covers the basics of arithmetic and pre-algebra from a biblical worldview.
+It thoroughly prepares students for Algebra 1 while emphasizing conceptual understanding and problem-solving.

 Teaching Method